-India successfully launched today (Monday, January 20, 2014) its nuclear-capable strategic missile -IV.
+India successfully launched today (Monday, January 20, 2014) its nuclear-capable strategic missile Agni-IV.
 It was the third test flight, as part of the developmental trials currently underway prior to the missile’s induction with India’s strategic missile force.
 The first flight was conducted on 15 November 2011, the second on 19 September 2012, from the same test site at the Wheeler Island in Orisa.

-The missile employs an advanced avionic architecture comprising triple-redundant navigation system integrating ring-laser gyro (RLG), inertial navigation (INS) unit and micro-navigational system (MINGS) digital flight control, high speed communications bus and high-speed computer, all developed indigenously by then defense industry and Defense Research and Development Organization (DRDO).
+The missile employs an advanced avionic architecture comprising triple-redundant navigation system integrating ring-laser gyro (RLG), inertial navigation (INS) unit and micro-navigational system (MINGS) digital flight control, high speed communications bus and high-speed computer, all developed indigenously by the Indian defense industry and Defense Research and Development Organization (DRDO).